Swift Trail Junction, Arizona

 Swift Trail Junction is a census-designated place (CDP) in Graham County, Arizona, United States.
 The population was 2,935 at the 2010 census, up from 2,195 in 2000.
 It is part of the Safford Micropolitan Statistical Area.
+It is situated at the junction of U.S. Route 191 and State Route 366 (also known as the Swift Trail Parkway).
+The Swift Trail Parkway is a scenic highway that winds through the Coronado National Forest and provides access to the higher elevations of the Pinaleño Mountains.